-Whether you’ve owned the property for only three days or three months on June 30 – you are still entitled to claim for immediate write off, low cost assets, as well as pro-rata of the building and large assets.
-You’d be surprised to find out many investors claim up to $3,000 and more for just the first week of holding their investment property.
+Whether you’ve owned the property for only three days or three months on June 30 – you may still be entitled to claim for immediate write off, low cost assets, as well as pro-rata of the building and large assets.
+You’d be surprised to find out many investors claim as much as $3,000 for brand-new properties and more for just the first week of holding their investment property.

-In addition, any asset you’ve bought (or is existing and valued at time of purchase) for between $300 and $1,000 can be depreciated as a low-cost asset by 18.75% of its value in the first year.
-Think blinds, ceiling fans, automatic garage door motors, range hoods etc. As a tip, if you’ve been considering installing any items in the property, now’s a great time to go out and purchase them and claim their depreciation in this year’s tax return.
+In addition, any asset you’ve bought brand-new between $300 and $1,000 can be depreciated as a low-cost asset by 18.75% of its value in the first year.
+Think blinds, ceiling fans, automatic garage door motors, range hoods etc. As a tip, if you’ve been considering installing any new items in the property, now’s a great time to go out and purchase them and claim their depreciation in this year’s tax return.

 Unfortunately, not many people are aware that you are able to make these claims – including some accountants - so if you have just purchased an investment property, it is well worth checking what depreciation deductions you would be entitled to this year.